The Value of Camp

 - Connection with Concerned and Trained Staff

 Hearing the Word of God is a great benefit, but observing an example that is living the Word of God takes it to the next level.
 The staff at Mt.
-Lou San are far from perfect, but they are committed to the mission of the camp: “connecting people to the truths of God’s Word for the purpose of life change.”
+Lou San are committed to the mission of the camp: “connecting people to the truths of God’s Word for the purpose of life change.”

 Interaction with young adults who reinforce the truths of the Bible is priceless.
 What a benefit for young people to hear and see that the Christian life really works!